 Front-wheel drive vehicles and most all-wheel-drive vehicles use a flex pipe in the exhaust system.
-The flex pipe is necessary to allow the fore and aft rocking of a transverse engine when starting and under acceleration forces.
+The flex pipe is necessary to allow the forward and backward rocking of a car engine on starting and acceleration.

-Usually, they are short sections of exhaust made from a flexible accordion pipe and protected with a braided wire covering.
-Some economy cars use a different kind of joint instead, where the main exhaust system meets the catalytic converter.
+Usually, the flex pipe is a short section of exhaust made from a flexible accordion pipe and protected with a braided wire covering.

 Costs of Exhaust Flex Pipe Replacement

 To get an idea of the average cost of exhaust flex pipe repair is a little difficult, as it can vary widely.

 Major factors are state regulations where you live (which can require OE or certified parts), how the vehicle is built (whether the flex pipe is combined with the catalytic converter, mainly), and where you take the vehicle for repair.
 Most shops will be limited to bolting on OE-style parts.
 An exhaust shop, on the other hand, would have more options as far as fabricating or adapting cheaper universal parts, if state regulations allow.

 An average cost to have a universal flex pipe welded in at an exhaust shop might be about $200.
 If the flex pipe comes separate from the catalytic converter, an average replacement cost might be about $400 at a general repair shop.
 If the flex pipe is replaced with the catalytic converter, the average repair cost might be about $1500.

 For some specific more estimates of the cost of replacing a flex pipe on some common vehicles, using $100 an hour as a labor rate:

 - For a 2002 Hyundai Sonata with a 2.4-liter engine